raviqqe/fmm/README.md

 The more functional variant of C programming language

-It's designed to be a target language for high-level strict functional programming languages.
+It's designed to be a target language for high-level functional programming languages.

 ## Features